Setting the Stage: Text-Driven Scene-Consistent Image Generation: Experiments

-We conduct a comparative evaluation of our method with three representative baselines: Qwen-Image-Edit~\cite{wu2025qwen}, FLUX.1 Kontext Dev~\cite{labs2025flux}, and SceneDecorator~\cite{song2025scenedecorator}.
-The test set comprises 425 images collected from a variety of scene types.
+\textbf{Benchmark.} The test set comprises 425 images collected from a variety of scene types.
 For each image, five distinct textual prompts are created using Gemini-2.5-Pro~\cite{comanici2025gemini}, yielding a total of 2{,}125 scene-prompt pairs.
-All competing methods run on this identical set of inputs to ensure comparability under consistent conditions.
+All evaluated models are tested on this identical set of inputs to ensure comparability under consistent conditions.